Professional Concrete Leveling: A Homeowner’s Guide

 Oklahoma winters bring repeated freeze-thaw cycles that further stress the soil beneath concrete.
 When moisture in the soil freezes, it expands and pushes the concrete upward.
 When it thaws, the soil contracts, and the slab drops.
 Over several winters, this cycle can create significant settlement.

-Types of Concrete That Can Be Leveled
+What Kinds of Concrete Can Be Leveled?

 One of the most common misconceptions about concrete leveling is that it only works for sidewalks.
 In reality, professional leveling can restore virtually any type of exterior or interior concrete slab.
 Here is a breakdown of the most common applications.